 If the masks you currently use have those traditional elastics, you can purchase a set of ear hooks that take the pressure off of your ears!
 There are two types of hooks we looked into.
 The first hook sits on the back of your head and features several “knobs” that the elastics loop around.

 These have decent reviews on Amazon and allow the wearer to adjust to three different sizes!
-You can shop a pack of ten for $13.99.
+You can shop a pack of five for $6.78.

 The next set of ear relief is these ear protectors that go around the straps themselves, giving your ears a more “cushioned” fit.